George Bezanson

 Russell W. Cardinal, High School Picture, 1945

-Russell Walter Cardinal was born on 17 February 1928 at Brighton, Massachusetts.2,3 He was photographed with members of his family in the spring of 1928 at Hanover, Massachusetts.4 Drafting/drawing tools that originally belonged to George Herbert Cardinal were handed down to his nephew Russell Walter Cardinal.3 He lived on 24 May 1943 at 34 Ridgemont Street, Allston, Massachusetts.1 When Russell Walter Cardinal applied for his Social Security Number on 24 May 1943, Russell was employed by the Mohican Market at Harvard Avenue, Allston, Massachusetts.1,2 He and Mary Cardinal attended Mary's Senior Prom together.
-She graduated young, and her father Louis would not allow her to date, so she went with her cousin instead.
-Russell Walter Cardinal married Mary Margaret Cloherty, daughter of Peter Patrick Cloherty and Sarah Marie Clasby, on 23 August 1945 at St. Anthony's Church, Boston, Massachusetts.
+Russell Walter Cardinal was born on 17 February 1928 at Brighton, Massachusetts.2,3 He was photographed with members of his family in the spring of 1928 at Hanover, Massachusetts.4 Drafting/drawing tools that originally belonged to George Herbert Cardinal were handed down to his nephew Russell Walter Cardinal.3 When Russell Walter Cardinal applied for his Social Security Number on 24 May 1943, Russell was employed by the Mohican Market at Harvard Avenue, Allston, Massachusetts.1,2 He married Mary Margaret Cloherty, daughter of Peter Patrick Cloherty and Sarah Marie Clasby, on 23 August 1945 at St. Anthony's Church, Boston, Massachusetts.
 He was 17.
-She was 17.3 Russell Walter Cardinal was struck by a falling beam at a construction site and suffered multiple injuries, including the loss of his right foot on 4 November 1952.5 He was the Godfather of Debra Joanne Cardinal who was born on 24 December 1957 at Boston, Massachusetts.6 Russell Walter Cardinal was a mechanical engineer.3 He had a heart attack on 30 December 1964.7 He was hospitalized from 30 December 1964 to 14 February 1965 at St. Elizabeth's Hospital, Brighton, Massachusetts.
-He had a second heart attack on 10 January 1965 while in the hospital.7 He and Mary Margaret Cloherty moved to 98 Barnard Avenue, Watertown, Massachusetts, on 22 November 1968.
-Russell Walter Cardinal died on 14 December 1977 at St. Elizabeth's Hospital, Brighton, Massachusetts, at age 49.2,3,7 He was buried on 17 December 1977 in Ridgelawn Cemetary, Watertown, Massachusetts.7,8
+She was 17.3 Russell Walter Cardinal was struck by a falling beam at a construction site and suffered multiple injuries, including the loss of his right foot on 4 November 1952.5 He was a mechanical engineer.3 He had a heart attack on 30 December 1964.6 He was hospitalized from 30 December 1964 to 14 February 1965 at St. Elizabeth's Hospital, Brighton, Massachusetts.
+He had a second heart attack on 10 January 1965 while in the hospital.6 He and Mary Margaret Cloherty moved to 98 Barnard Avenue, Watertown, Massachusetts, on 22 November 1968.
+Russell Walter Cardinal died on 14 December 1977 at St. Elizabeth's Hospital, Brighton, Massachusetts, at age 49.2,3,6 He was buried on 17 December 1977 in Ridgelawn Cemetary, Watertown, Massachusetts.6,7

 From Mary (Cloherty) Cardinal: "I met Russ in school.
 He was in school with me until 9th grade, when he went to Boston Technical High School and I went to Brighton High.
 He was our paper boy.
 My mother loved him.
 He was what you would call today a nerd--he always did his homework, always stood up straight.
 Alta didn't like my religion, and she tried to send Dad to Graceland College in Missouri to get him away from me.
 Alta had a nice Protestant girl picked out for him."5

-Alta evidently didn't see the similarities between how her father treated her when she married Walter, and how she treated Mary when she married her Russ.9
+Alta evidently didn't see the similarities between how her father treated her when she married Walter, and how she treated Mary when she married her Russ.8

 Appears on charts:Example Pedigree (box chart)